Plott Hound

 Ear problems

-Because the Plott Hound’s medium length floppy ears can block air circulation, they must be checked and cleaned weekly.
+Because the Plott Hound’s medium-length floppy ears can block air circulation, they must be checked and cleaned weekly.
 This is essential to prevent ear infections this breed is prone to.
-Uses a cotton ball moistened with a cleaning solution and gently clean the dog’s ears.
-You should check the ears weekly to make sure they are free of wax and debris that cause ear infections.
+A cotton ball is moistened with a cleaning solution and gently cleans the dog’s ears.
+You should check the ears weekly to ensure they are free of wax and debris that cause ear infections.

 Diet

-The Plott Hound should be eating high-quality commercial dog food or a complete and balanced, home-prepared diet.
+The Plott Hound should eat high-quality commercial dog food or a complete, balanced, home-prepared diet.
 These dogs love to eat and are prone to obesity so feed them measured meals.

 FUN FACT: Plott Hounds are very possessive of their food dishes and will not hesitate to attack other animals trying to eat their food.